ruby/reline/doc/for_users.md

     - If at the end of a word, upcase the first character of the next word and move cursor to the end of that word.

 ### Commands for Killing and Yanking

-_Killing_ means deleting text from the current line and saving it for potential later use.
-Killed text is pushed onto the _kill ring_
-(a last-in, first-out [stack][stack]).

-_Yanking_ means inserting previously-killed text into the current line.
-Yanked text is popped from the kill ring.

-For a kill command that is preceded by another kill command, the killed text is appended to the text already at the top of the kill ring.
-Thus, any number of consecutive kills save text as one string.

-For a kill command that is _not_ preceded by another kill command, the killed text is pushed onto the kill ring as a new entry.

-The kill ring is not line specific;
-text killed from a the current line is available for yanking into a new, later, current line.

-### Kill Commands

-Each kill command pushes the removed text onto the kill ring.

-Kill forward; the cursor does not move:

-- `C-k`: Kill from the cursor position to the end of the line.
-- `M-d`: Kill from the cursor to the end of the current word, or, if between words, to the end of the next word;
-  word boundaries are the same as those used by M-f.

-Kill backward; the cursor moves leftward to "close the gap":

-- `M-Del`: Kill from the cursor to the start of the current word, or, if between words, to the start of the previous word;
-  word boundaries are the same as those used by M-b.
-- `C-w`: Kill from the cursor to the previous whitespace;
-  this is different from `M-Del` because the word boundaries are different.

-TODO: C-x Backspace;  C-u;  M-y;

-### Yank Commands

-Each yank command pops text from the kill ring and inserts it at the cursor;
-the cursor is moved forward to the end of the inserted text.

-- `C-y`: Yank the most recently killed text at the cursor.
-- `M-y`: Rotate the kill ring, and yank from the new top.
-  Effective only if the immediately preceding command was `C-y` or another `M-y`;
-  otherwise, does nothing.

 #### `C-k`: Kill Line